practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 Function _julia_main()::Cint_ then tries to call function _real_main()_.
 Actually, original program [random_streams_for_perf_stats.jl](./random_streams_for_perf_stats.jl), with the exception of _using Random_, has been put into the _real_main()_ function.

-Actually, that's it for the configuration.
-Everything else can now be done with the Julia REPL (Read-Eval-Print Loop) and package manager _pkg_, which is invoked from the Julia REPL.
+That's it for the configuration.
+Everything else can from now on be done within the Julia REPL (Read-Eval-Print Loop) and package manager _pkg_, which is invoked from the Julia REPL.

 <br/>